Ukraine-Russia crisis: What to know as tensions hit new high

 U.S. President Joe Biden warned there is still a “very high” risk of a Russian invasion within “several days.”
 And, in what the United States described as an unprovoked move, Russia expelled a senior U.S. diplomat in Moscow.

 A day after Moscow said it was returning troops to bases, the NATO allies said Russia is actually building up forces near Ukraine.
-At the same time, Ukraine and the rebels in its eastern territory accused each other Thursday of intensive shelling along the line of contact in Donetsk and Luhansk.
+At the same time, Ukraine and the Russia-backed rebels in its east accused each other Thursday of intensive shelling along the line of contact in Donetsk and Luhansk.

 U.S. Secretary of State Antony Blinken, on his way to an annual security conference in Germany, was rerouted to the United Nations to promote a diplomatic solution.